6 Difficulties With Small Business Taxes

 Some small business owners don’t file because they simply can’t pay the tax balance due.
 This procrastination equates to larger tax bills and penalties, including a 25% failure to file penalty, which is tacked onto the overall tax bill if it is five months or more late.

 Remember: you do not have to tackle this alone.
-Let a Tax Advisor at Block Advisors help you establish a game plan for your taxes this year to help avoid potential IRS scrutiny.
+Let a tax advisor help you establish a game plan for your taxes this year to help avoid potential IRS scrutiny.
 Book an appointment now.